-Oregon grape root has also been used to reduce the severity of symptoms associated with psoriasis, atopic dermatitis, and several other skin conditions.
+Oregon grape root has also been used to reduce symptoms associated with psoriasis, eczema, and several other skin conditions.
 Inflammatory skin conditions can be chronic and can occur anywhere on your body.
-Psoriasis and atopic dermatitis are both different inflammatory skin conditions.
-Psoriasis is characterized by reddish, scaly patches of skin, and atopic dermatitis is a severe form of eczema characterized by itchy, dry skin.

-In one 6-month study in 32 people with psoriasis who applied an Oregon grape root topical cream, 63% reported that the Oregon grape root cream was equal or superior to the standard pharmaceutical treatment.
-Similarly, in another 12-week study, 39 people who used an Oregon grape root cream experienced significantly improved psoriasis symptoms, which remained stable and didn’t require any follow-up treatment for 1 month.
+In one study, 32 people with psoriasis used an Oregon grape root topical cream on their rashes, and 63% of them reported that the cream worked as well or better than the typically prescribed pharmaceutical steroid creams.
+Another study found that people who used an Oregon grape root cream experienced a notable improvement in their psoriasis symptoms, which remained stable and didn’t require any follow-up treatment for 1 month.

 More research is needed on the effects of Oregon grape root on skin conditions, but current research shows great promise in its potential as a topical skin treatment.

 Oregon grape root also works on skin conditions internally.
 Many skin conditions have a deeper underlying cause of inflammation, poor gut health, or fungal infection.
 Oregon grape root works on all three of these issues, making it a wonderful treatment for skin conditions both internally and topically.